George W. Woodbey

-Biography

-Early years
+Early life

-Woodbey was born into slavery in Johnson County, Tennessee, to Charles and Rachel Woodbey.
-Little is known about his childhood, though it is reported that he learned to read at a young age.
-Following the conclusion of the Civil War, Woodbey made his way to Emporia, Kansas and was ordained a Baptist minister in 1874.
-He ministered in churches in Nebraska, Kansas and Missouri.
+George Washington Woodbey was born into slavery in Johnson County, Tennessee, on October 5, 1854, to Charles Woodbey and Rachel Wagner.
+He learned how to read after being freed from slavery and was mostly self-educated, but attended common school for some time.
+He was ordained as a Baptist minister in Emporia, Kansas, in 1874 He ministered in churches in Nebraska, Kansas and Missouri.

-Woodbey became active in the Republican Party and by the 1880s became interested in social reform.
-In Omaha he joined the Prohibition Party and ran on their ticket for Lieutenant Governor of Nebraska in 1890.
-He was Nebraska's Prohibition Party's candidate for Congress in 1894.
+Politics

+In Missouri and Kansas, Woodbey was active in the Republican.
+He joined the Prohibition Party and moved to Nebraska, where he was a Prohibitionist candidate for lieutenant governor and U.S. Congress.
+In 1896, he read Edward Bellamy's Looking Backward and became a subscriber to Appeal to Reason.

-In the 1900 Presidential campaigns, Woodbey supported the Democratic and Populist candidate William Jennings Bryan of Nebraska.
-During this period Woodbey became familiar with the ideas of Eugene Debs, a labor organizer and future five-time Socialist candidate for president.
-The Democratic Party invited Woodbey to deliver speeches, but then cut him off because he was too strongly socialist.
+During the 1900 presidential election he joined the Populists and supported William Jennings Bryan for president.
+He saw speeches by Eugene Debs during the campaign.
+The Democrats invited Woodbey to deliver speeches, but then cut him off as he was too strongly socialist.

-Socialist

 Woodbey became a member of the Socialist Party.
 He never took the Socialist Party to task on the question of race, even after his own nomination for vice presidential candidate was met with only one vote.
 Woodbey believed the Socialist Party could help solve racial problems in the United States because of its emphasis on economic changes to the system.
 Woodbey also saw the struggle for socialism as an extension of the struggle against slavery: as the Civil War had ended chattel slavery, so would the replacement of capitalism with socialism abolish wage slavery.
 Woodbey directly compared the means of repression used to discipline slaves and the working class, stating: "In the days of chattel slavery the masters had a patrol force to keep the negroes in their place and protect the interests of the masters.
 Today the capitalists use the police for the same purpose".

+At the 1904 and 1908 SPA national conventions Woodbey was the only black delegate and spoke on the floor a total of six times, two in 1904 and four in 1908.
+Ellis Jones nominated Woodbey for vice-president in 1908, but Jones was the only person that voted for him.
+In 1912, Woodbey was a delegate to the national convention and the Socialist nominee for California State Treasurer.

 Woodbey also noted the emergence of class stratification among the black community, and expressed skepticism regarding relying on upper-class black leadership in the fight against racism, noting that whilst many believed "the accumulation of wealth in the hands of a few Negroes will solve this problem... a few white men have all the wealth and the rest of their brothers are getting poorer every day".
 Like Eugene Debs, he was also notable for his opposition to the anti-immigrant sentiments that were commonplace in the American labor movement and the Socialist Party at the time.